How to Buy Tickets to the 2026 World Cup

 • For the FIFA World Cup Qatar 2022™ you may purchase up to six (6) tickets per match up to a maximum of sixty (60) tickets across the entire FIFA World Cup Qatar 2022™ competition.
 However, there is also a household restriction of six (6) tickets per match.

-Understanding Guest Ticket vs Main Applicant
+Understanding Transfers / Guest Ticket vs Main Applicant

 The person applying for tickets is known as the “Main Applicant“.

 Let’s say the “Main Applicant” purchases 2 tickets to the same match.
 The person that the “Main Applicant” invites is known as the “Guest“.
+It’s worth understanding these differences, though for 2026, if is much more subtle than previous editions.

-In year’s past, FIFA would utilize their own Resale Platform to resell tickets in an effort to reduce scalping.
-However, for 2026, FIFA will still utilize their own Resale Platform but now, they’ll allow tickets to be resold at any price the seller chooses (except in Mexico, where it has to be face value due to local regulations).
+However, for 2026, this is NOT the case and Main Tickets can be resold.
+FIFA will still utilize their own Resale Platform but now, they’ll allow tickets to be resold at any price the seller chooses (except in Mexico, where it has to be face value due to local regulations).

 3rd Party Reseller Sites / FIFA Resale

-Fans may be surprised that listing tickets for resale on a 3rd Party Platform (e.g. StubHub, Ticketmaster, Viagogo, LiveFootballTickets, etc) violates the “Terms of Use” by FIFA.
 Of course, these sites will still be active from those that don’t pay attention so proceed with caution and at your own risk and if you use a reseller, make sure they have an airtight policy on refunds (e.g. LiveFootballTickets.com provides 150% refund).

 If you’re curious how it’s worked in other tournaments, check this out.